 - MSRP

-- Purpose: Use this when its necessary to set a specific price
+- Purpose: Use this when it is necessary to set a specific price

 - Limit: One per currency, per brand.